The Xochitl gonzalez Scholarship

 Scholarship application details and timeline

-Our Scholarship Committee is now reviewing all of the submissions.
-The scholarship will be rewarded to the writer whose work we feel shows the greatest potential and promise; all genres are encouraged.
-We will make our decision by November 1st.
+Our scholarship committee will be reading once we receive all applications.
+The scholarship will be awarded to the writer whose work we feel shows the greatest potential and promise; all genres are encouraged.
+We will get back to all applicants on November 4th.

 We look forward to reading your work!